tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 `Uncaught TypeError: s.move is not a function`

-**which is because the above code re-defined the value of the `sprite` object declared in *classes.js*, and wrecked the object "inheritance" we were doing over there.**
+**... which is because the above code re-defined the value of the `sprite` object declared in *classes.js*, and wrecked the object "inheritance" we were doing over there.**

 ### I-B. How about functions?